 With the aim to simplify the prevalent indirect tax structure in India, Goods and Services Tax (GST) was implemented from 1st July 2017.
-It removed the cascading effect of multiple taxes by replacing central and state levied taxes such as value added tax, excise duty, service tax and entertainment tax among others.
+It removed the cascading effect of multiple taxes by replacing central and state levied taxes such as value-added tax, excise duty, service tax and entertainment tax among others.

-Today, all businesses with an aggregate turnover as specified by the GST Act need to register themselves and obtain a unique GST Identification Number, known as GSTIN.
+Today, all businesses with an aggregated turnover as specified by the GST Act need to register themselves and obtain a unique GST Identification Number, known as GSTIN.
 As of now, while the minimum aggregate turnover for GST registration is Rs.
 20 lakh for other states, it is Rs.
 10 lakh for the North-Eastern and hilly states.
 This threshold will be doubled to Rs.
 40 lakh and Rs.
 20 lakh respectively from 1st April 2019.